Best time to go

 - Return economy flights from the UK to Vagar

-- 10 nights at hotels and guesthouses around the islands including breakfast
+- Ten nights' accommodation at hotels and guesthouses around the islands with breakfast

 The price of this suggestion is based on two people sharing a double or a twin room throughout.